Guinea-Bissau - GW - GNB - GBS - Africa

 For much of its history, Guinea-Bissau was under the control of the Mali Empire and the Kaabu Kingdom.
 In the 16th century, Portugal began establishing trading posts along Guinea-Bissau’s shoreline.
 Initially, the Portuguese were restricted to the coastline and islands.
 However, the slave and gold trades were lucrative to local African leaders, and the Portuguese were slowly able to expand their power and influence inland.
 Starting in the 18th century, the Mali Empire and Kingdom of Kaabu slowly disintegrated into smaller local entities.
 By the 19th century, Portugal had fully incorporated Guinea-Bissau into its empire.

 Since gaining independence in 1974, Guinea-Bissau has experienced considerable political and military upheaval.
 In 1980, a military coup established General Joao Bernardo 'Nino' VIEIRA as president.
 VIEIRA's regime suppressed political opposition and purged political rivals.
-Several coup attempts through the 1980s and early 1990s failed to unseat him.
-In May 1999, a military mutiny and civil war led to VIEIRA's ouster.
-In February 2000, a transitional government turned over power to opposition leader Kumba YALA.
-In September 2003, a bloodless military coup overthrew YALA and installed businessman Henrique ROSA as interim president.
-In 2005, former President VIEIRA was reelected, pledging to pursue economic development and national reconciliation; he was assassinated in March 2009.
-In June 2009, Malam Bacai SANHA was elected president, but he passed away in January 2012 from a long-term illness.
-In April 2012, a military coup prevented the second-round of the presidential election from taking place.
-Following mediation from the Economic Community of Western African States, a civilian transitional government assumed power.
-In 2014, Jose Mario VAZ was elected president after a free and fair election.
-In June 2019, VAZ became the first president in Guinea-Bissau’s history to complete a full presidential term.
-Umaro Sissoco EMBALO was elected president in December 2019, but he did not take office until February 2020 because of a prolonged challenge to the election results.
+Several coup attempts through the 1980s and early 1990s failed to unseat him, but a military mutiny and civil war in 1999 led to VIEIRA's ouster.
+In 2000, a transitional government turned over power to opposition leader Kumba YALA.
+In 2003, a bloodless military coup overthrew YALA and installed businessman Henrique ROSA as interim president.
+In 2005, VIEIRA was reelected, pledging to pursue economic development and national reconciliation; he was assassinated in 2009.
+Malam Bacai SANHA was then elected president, but he passed away in 2012 from a long-term illness.
+A military coup blocked the second round of the election to replace him, but after mediation from the Economic Community of Western African States, a civilian transitional government assumed power.
+In 2014, Jose Mario VAZ was elected president in a free and fair election, and in 2019, he became the first president in Guinea-Bissau’s history to complete a full term.
+Umaro Sissoco EMBALO was elected president in 2019, but he did not take office until 2020 because of a prolonged challenge to the election results.

 Environment - current issues